ZW-xjtlu/exomePeak2/README.md

 exportResults(SummarizedExomePeaks, format = "BED")
 ```

-7. Generate other plots of the genomic features analysis
+7. Generate other plots of the genomic features analysis.

 Plot the densities exons lengths mapped to modification peaks.